dprat0821/FomoNEO/README.md

 # FomoNEO

-FomoNEO is blockchain game inspired by the famous [Fomo3D](https://exitscam.me/p), which gathered 20kETH within just one week.
-FomoNEO is participating in 1st NEO Game Competition.
+FomoNEO is blockchain lottery game that is participating in 1st NEO Game Competition.

 ## Features